 Update: this event is now sold out.

-Dinner on the Dark Side of the Moon
+Dinner on the Dark Side of the Moon - sold out

 Moon & Mountain is a newcomer to Mair Street and has made a name for itself with its fresh Australian twists on Asian-inspired cuisine; it serves betal leaves, sticky pork and baos.
 This four-hour service will feature local producers Benview Farms Lamb, Inglenook Dairy and Summerfield Winery.